vishvAsa/rAmAnujIyam/kriyA/rAmAnujaH/sharaNAgati-gadyam/sarva-prastutiH/04_akhila-heya-pratyanIka__nArAyaNa.md

 (3) [Then follows invocations to the Lord with a description of all His qualities, His divine Form, and His weapons, etc.]

-*[With no person to surrender myself to, I take shelter unto Thine lotus feet, Oh Sriman Naraay ana!, the refuge of all the Helpless] the Enemy of all Evil and the Abode of all beneficient qualities, perfect embodiment (distinct from the forms of all other things) of immeasurable knowledge and of Bliss, bearing a form agreeable to Thee, Worthy of Thee, unchanging, beyond the reach of thought, Divine in essence wonderful to behold; Ever existing pure and Unsullied; pre-eminently Excellent, of Brilliant Loveliness; Sweet smelling, Charming with the prime of Youthfulness-indeed a Form full of such and a whole treasure of excellences.
+*[With no person to surrender myself to, I take shelter unto Thine lotus feet, Oh Sriman Naraayana!, the refuge of all the Helpless] the Enemy of all Evil and the Abode of all beneficient qualities, perfect embodiment (distinct from the forms of all other things) of immeasurable knowledge and of Bliss, bearing a form agreeable to Thee, Worthy of Thee, unchanging, beyond the reach of thought, Divine in essence wonderful to behold; Ever existing pure and Unsullied; pre-eminently Excellent, of Brilliant Loveliness; Sweet smelling, Charming with the prime of Youthfulness-indeed a Form full of such and a whole treasure of excellences.
 </details>